ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

     // Used to communicate with the window, for example sending notifications. protected INotificationHandler? _window;

-    // Used to communicate with other plugins, expanded further later. protected IEventBus? _bus;

     // Marks if the plugin Tick thread is currently running. public bool _IsRunning { get; set; } = false;